Installation

 Basic install

-At least Python 3.7 is required (since version 0.23.0).
-Also, it is recommended to work in a some kind of virtual environment (venv, conda, …) to avoid polluting the base install of Python on your operating system or introducing conflicts with other applications.
+It is recommended to work in a some kind of virtual environment (venv, conda, …) to avoid polluting the base install of Python on your operating system or introducing conflicts with other applications.
 How you organize your virtual environments heavily depends on your use case and workflow, and is out of scope of this documentation.

 Installation with pip